chibube/Gen_Ai/README.md

-Built a chat bot using Ollama Llama 2 LLM that answers Engineering and oil and gas questions.
+Built a chat bot using Ollama Llama 2 LLM that answers Ai and machine learning questions.